 <matplotlib.image.AxesImage at 0x1c756b04c88>

 In an upcoming post I will use the basic model developed in this post to simulate the actual battle between the two groups of agents.
-We will look at different parameters and how they influence the outcome of the battle.
-This will be our startpoint for learning more about agent-based simulation in Python.
+I will look at different parameters and how they influence the outcome of the battle.
+This will be my starting point for teaching more about agent-based simulation in Python.

 Data scientist focusing on simulation, optimization and modeling in R, SQL, VBA and Python